jburer/mysampledb/README.md

 Privacy principals, the only principals applied to the base is that which is inherent in the frameworks, software, and services that I'm using to build the system.

-As I work through the fundementals of Security and Privacy, I'll apply them to this app, and create different branches to give you that "before and after" feel.
+As I work through the fundamentals of Security and Privacy, I'll apply them to this app, and create different branches to give you that "before and after" feel.